Javascript is not enabled.

 AARP (Source: Getty Images)

-Many older Americans see blood pressure levels start to creep up, especially after age 60 when nearly three-quarters of people reach the level of hypertension, putting them at high risk for stroke, heart disease, kidney disease, cognitive impairment and even eye problems.
-So, if your doctor starts talking to you about getting your numbers under control, it’s important to take it seriously.
+Many older Americans see blood pressure levels start to creep up, especially after age 60.
+By the ages of 65 to 74, almost three-quarters of Americans have high blood pressure, also known as hypertension, putting them at high risk for stroke, heart disease, kidney disease, cognitive impairment and even eye problems.
+So if your doctor starts talking to you about getting your numbers under control, it’s important to take it seriously.

-It’s important to talk with your doctor about the ideal blood pressure target for you, as it can vary by age and other health conditions that you face.
-Your doctor will also consider what may be causing your hypertension, including genetics and lifestyle factors, and your risk of having a serious cardiovascular event when determining a treatment plan, which could include lifestyle changes, medication or a combination of both.
+Talk with your doctor about the ideal blood pressure target for you, as it can vary according to other health conditions you face.
+Your doctor will also consider what may be causing your hypertension and your risk of having a serious cardiovascular event when determining a treatment plan.
+This could include lifestyle changes, medication or a combination of both.

 Risk calculators can guide blood pressure treatment

 Doctors sometimes use a risk calculator to determine a patient’s chances of having a stroke or heart attack.
-For example, there’s the American Heart Association’s Predicting Risk of Cardiovascular Disease Events (Prevent) risk calculator, which considers cholesterol levels, age, sex, body mass index (BMI), where you live, if you are a smoker and your blood pressure to determine your risk for cardiovascular disease and complications.
+For example, there’s the AHA’s Predicting Risk of Cardiovascular Disease Events (Prevent) risk calculator, which considers cholesterol levels, age, sex, body mass index (BMI), where you live, kidney function, if you are a smoker and your blood pressure to determine your risk for cardiovascular disease and complications.

-Lifestyle changes to help lower blood pressure and manage hypertension
+What lifestyle changes can help lower blood pressure, manage hypertension?

 Medication is often recommended for older people with high blood pressure, but consistent lifestyle changes can help bring your numbers down on their own or in combination with prescription drugs.

 “We’ve engineered our society for an unhealthy lifestyle.
 I call it access to excess.
 Access to excess calories, sugar and salt, labor-saving devices and passive entertainment.
-Wherever those things exist, we get an avalanche of chronic disease,” said Brent Egan, M.D., vice president of the American Medical Association’s Cardiovascular Disease Prevention.
-“We need to engineer our houses and environment so that we don’t have access to those things.
-Those things are killing us.”
+Wherever those things exist, we get an avalanche of chronic disease,” says Dr. Brent Egan, vice president of cardiovascular disease prevention at the American Medical Association.

 Here are 10 changes you can make in your everyday life to help reduce your blood pressure naturally.